Boyne Island

 Boyne Island has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified four projects expected to impact the area: Boyne Tannum Aquatic Centre, Riverstone Rise, Tannum Sands Priority Development Area, and Hughes Road Battery Energy Storage System.
-The following list details these key projects in order of relevance.
+The following details these key projects in order of likely relevance.

 Professional plan users can use the search below to filter and access additional projects.